EGA-archive/beacon2-ri-tools-v2/README.md

 #### VCF conversion config parameters
 * The **only_process_reads_with_allele_frequency** will only insert variants in case there is a population file with AF tags that are found in the variants, so all the variants inserted will always have at least 1 population with an allele frequency value.
-* The **reference_genome** is the reference genome the tool will use to map the position of the chromosomes.
-Make sure to select the same version as the one used to generate your data.
 * The **datasetId** needs to match the id of your datasets.csv or datasets.json file.
 This will add a datasetId field in every record to match the record with the dataset it belongs to.
 * The **case_level_data** is a boolean parameter (True or False) which will relate your variants to the samples they belong to.
 In case you set this to true, please, read as well the case level data paragraph below.
 * The **exact_heterozygosity** is a boolean parameter (True or False) that, in case case_level_data is True, then, it will classify the biosamples as being heterozygous for either the reference or the alternate allele.